manufy/jupyterlab_apod/README.md

-Instructions to develop jupyterlab extensions
+Quick steps to develop jupyterlab extensions

-# jupyterlab_apod
+# jupyterlab_apod extension show a NASA random image on a tab

 Show a random NASA Astronomy Picture of the Day in a JupyterLab panel

-1-create-environment
+## 1-create-environment

 conda create -n jupyterlab-ext --override-channels --strict-channel-priority -c conda-forge -c nodefaults jupyterlab=3 cookiecutter nodejs jupyter-packaging git

-2-activate-environment
+## 2-activate-environment

  To activate this environment, use